Last updated 23 June 2023

 In-text citation |

-CitationFootnote number Social media has become an essential and powerful tool for marketing, enabling companies to “reach new audiences and create a loyal following".1 |
+CitationFootnote number Social media has become an essential and powerful tool for marketing, allowing companies to “establish a more personalized connection”1 with a target audience. |

 Footnote or Endnote |